-Where a substance has been enriched with a single enantiomeric form, the rules for multiconstituent substances apply.
+Where a substance has been enriched with a single enantiomeric form, the rules for multi-constituent substances apply.
+Similarly, racemates are considered as multi-constituent substances.

 Substances with multiple chiral centres can exist in 2n forms (where n is the number of chiral centres).
-These different forms can have different physico-chemical, toxicological and/or eco-toxicological properties to each other.
+These different forms can have different physico-chemical, toxicological and/or ecotoxicological properties to each other.
 They should be regarded as separate substances.